-Having somewhat recently divested myself, for no particularly good financial reason, of a fairly new VW Jetta and a decently running motorcycle in favor of an aged Subaru, I, along with my girlfriend, then decided to move from San Francisco into the suburbs on the Peninsula.
+(First posted July 28, 2013) Having had somewhat recently divested myself, for no particularly good financial reason, of a fairly new VW Jetta and a decently running motorcycle in favor of an aged Subaru, I, along with my girlfriend, then decided to move from San Francisco to San Mateo, one of the suburbs on the Peninsula.
 Of course, this meant that although my girlfriend’s commute would get much shorter, mine would increase quite a bit.
 For a short time I took the train and later used the Subaru as a daily commuter.
 It wasn’t long before I’d become tired of it, so when an opportunity came up to buy a car I’d always found very attractive, I jumped at it…

 Behold the 1993.5 Infiniti G20.
 Offered as an entry-level introduction to the brand, the G20 was basically a Rest-Of-World’s top-of-the-line Nissan Primera wearing Infiniti badging.
 Having never offered a Primera in North America, this initially appeared to be good strategy on Infiniti’s part.
 As you probably know, Infiniti started their U.S. venture with the excellent Q45 and lukewarm M35 coupe (basically a rebadged and somewhat aged Nissan Leopard), but soon discovered the need to expand their range: Thus was the G20 introduced.